Short story by Michael Botur

 ‘Hundred-and ninety nine for you, doc.
 So we heard.’

 I hold my hand up to say, Be patient.
 I roam the circle of broken doctors as if we’re playing Duck Duck Goose.
 ‘For years, you brought the dead back to life.
 The highest training for the highest salary for the highest stakes.
 You learned you were infallible.
 Learned you had to bury feelings of inadequacy.
-You became more skilled than 99.9 per cent of people in the world – but you missed out on spiritual satisfaction.
-So you fuck up because deep down you WANT to get expelled from a life of triple shifts you hate.
-You fuck up and they chastise and berate and discipline you, but they don’t sack you because they don’t want you to quit the hospital, because then they would lose power over you.
+You became more skilled than 99.9 per cent of people in the world.
+But, because you skipped the part of your development where you became at peace with your human flaws, you fuck up.
+Deep down you WANT to get deregistered by the Board.
+You hate triple shifts.
+You mess up and they chastise and berate and discipline you, but they don’t sack you because they don’t want you to quit the hospital, because then they would lose power over you.
 So the Board of Reviewers sends you here, because you’re a sensitive person trapped in an insensitive profession.
 And you don’t know a way out.’

-Their bulging eyeballs tell me they’re not used to being confronted like this (like Mya, when she saw I was going to heaven without her).
-But they are too sensitive.
-Too sensitive is why tightly-wound Dr Georgian fellated a 69 year old heart surgeon at his retirement function.
-Too sensitive is why hospital reporter Dr Choi started tweeting the salaries of 143 hospital board executives before security tackled him off his office chair.
+Their bulging eyeballs tell me they’re not used to being confronted like this.
+Their eyes are like Mya’s were when she saw I was going to heaven without her.
+But my broken doctors are too sensitive.
+Too sensitive is why tightly-wound Dr Georgian fellated an elderly heart surgeon at his retirement function.
+Too sensitive is why hospital reporter Dr Choi started tweeting the salaries of 103 executives before security tackled him off his office chair.
 Too sensitive is why Dr Chimamanda sewed her cellphone inside a patient because she was sleepwalking during the day because she had been up all night on a treadmill because the staff marathon team convinced her that a single ounce of body fat was unacceptable.
-Dr Anderson hoarded breast augmentation photos, Dr Moana beat up a paramedic who tried to stop her gassing herself in an ambulance.
-Dr Patchouli tasted the blood of an eight year old boy because it was Rh-null, rarest in the world, sacred, precious.
-Dr Cruz hoards stainless steel medical equipment made by the finest artisans of Vienna.
-Dr Rood has been stealing the Salisbury steak from patients’ meals.
+Dr Anderson hoarded breast augmentation photos, Dr Moananui burgled an ambulance, Dr Barrows tasted the blood of an eight year old boy because it was Rh-null, rarest in the world, sacred, precious.
+Dr Cruz hoards stainless steel tools.
+Dr Rood steals Salisbury steaks from patients’ meals.

 I look at the old cuckoo clock on the oak-panelled wall of St Luke’s.
-We have two more broken doctors to read their simple 300 words before we can conclude our session for the day.
-If supervisor Dr Chan finds out my broken docs haven’t done exactly 99 hours of therapy within three months, they’ll be asked to redo their hours from scratch.
-And it’ll make it longer before they let me back in the hospital.
+We have two more broken doctors to read their simple stories before we can conclude our session.
+If supervisor Dr Selby Chan finds out my broken docs haven’t done exactly 99 hours of therapy within three months, they’ll be asked to redo their hours from scratch.
+I’ll have to re-do my own hours, too.

 As they plead with their eyes to find out whether the session is really over, whether they have really advanced another three percent towards returning to the wards, I come close to blurting to them how I broke, how I became kintsugi.
-I know they gossip while they stand in front of the coffee machine.
-I know they want to think their therapist is more fucked-up than they are.
-I know they have half the story and want the whole.
-I want them to know I kissed Sleeping Beauty while she slumbered.
+I know they gossip about me.

-I walk on thick, resistant legs to the end of the fruit packing warehouse walled with mountains of empty wooden bins.
-We’re so deep in the warehouse it’s impossible to see from the street what’s going on.
+I walk to the end of the warehouse walled with wooden bins full of fruit.
+We’re so deep in the warehouse, no one can see from the street what goes on in here.
 I fist-bump a guy from South Sudan with skin so black it seems to glow blue.
 I’ve heard he grew up in fighting rings, breaking other kids’ faces when he was five.
 After he got his refugee stuff approved he was actually a medical student here but couldn’t get his student visa extended so now he fights to make a living.
 He’s tossed away his passport.
-He doesn’t even resemble his photograph anymore ’cause his nose has been so flattened he’s unrecognisable.
-One cheekbone sticks out normal; the other is crushed deep into his face like a dropped eggshell.
+He doesn’t even resemble his photograph anymore ’cause the bones of his face have been dented like eggshell.

 Mya first brought me here to score.
 She got a thrill out of this place.
-I realise now that Mya always wanted to be smashed to pieces.
+Mya always wanted to be smashed to pieces.
 She felt guilty for being statuesque with blonde hair and blue sparkling eyes and a ballet dancer’s body and terrific parents and a hard-to-achieve degree that put her on top of a lonely mountain of expectation.
-She used to cut her thighs as a kid when she’d get an A-minus.
-When she got older she started destroying herself in individual pieces– smashing her knees climbing rock faces, smashing her bank account supporting Javanese orphans, running til her flesh melted to burn off the calories from anything she ate.
-Mya’s parents never let her melt into the background.
-She never got to know what average was.

 I’m told there’s a space for me in the cage in 30 minutes.
 Til then I can warm up and watch fights and whoop and roar and throw fruit at the cage.
 The three skirmishes I watch are over in four minutes.
 That’s how hard people hit each other here.
 Two dreadlocked women, skinny, with strange wobbling breasts, claw at each other.
-One has been practising karate kicks, evidently, and cripples the other with a knee to the jaw before putting an armbar on her opponent til she stops twitching.
-The referee looks out from the cage, lasering through the audience til his eyes meet mine, for a moment, but I shake my head.
+One has been practising Muay Thai, evidently, and cripples the other with a knee to the jaw before putting an armbar on her opponent til she stops twitching.
+The referee looks out from the cage, searching the audience for a medic til his eyes meet mine, but I shake my head.
 I can’t help her.
 I’m not allowed to be a doctor here.
-Not til I’ve repaid what I owe.

 Then Epic and Mega, the big bald twins who run the show, find me in the audience.
 Epic taps my shoulder with a finger hard as wood.